wo-language/wo/justifications.md

 ## set

+Implementing this really wasn't all that interesting or challenging.

+Because of the way `map` is designed (a hashmap), the keys and values are stored rather insignificantly, and removing the values from its structure was pretty simple to do.
+There isn't anything special about the difference between key and value besides that one part gets hashed and one part doesn't.
+So, yes, I copied map and refactored it; I really don't think there is any faster way to do *this map* for *its* intended purposes without also improving hashmap.
+That wasn't really my intention with Wo, but if someone sees a way of seriously improving the native hashmap when it doesn't have values, or if I spot an obvious one, then go ahead.

+So I made `map`'s key as `set`'s element, wiping any functionality with the map values.

+This does mean the removal of the `val = m[key]` method, as that doesn't really mean anything for sets.
+Instead, I modified and kept the `_, ok = m[key]` method, using it like `ok = s[elem]`.

 ```go
 primes set[int] = {2, 3, 5, 7}  // declaration
 ok = primes[4]                  // is ok if contains elem